 How do I enroll in the program?

-If you are currently attending CPCC you should contact the counselor for the program that you wish to enter.
-The counselor will make the necessary changes to your student records.
+If you are currently attending CPCC you should contact your faculty advisor for the program that you wish to enter.
+The faculty advisor will make the necessary changes to your student records.

 If you are a new student visit the Steps to Enroll to begin.